CFN Research & KT Funding Opportunities

 Springboard Grants Program – Early Career Researcher Competition

 Eight projects were funded under this competition that aimed to help early career researchers (ECRs) in Canada build skills, knowledge and allow them to develop early stage research programs such that they are competitive for future larger funding competitions.
 One project was co-funded with each of three partners, AGE-WELL, Perley Health and Sepsis Canada, and five were funded solely through CFN.
-Click here for details of the successful projects and the competition.

 For clarification or more information, please contact: CFNNCEinfo@gmail.com